-A professional educator in my day job, I have been working and playing with dogs for almost a decade, training and competing in multiple companion dog events with my own dogs and volunteering hundreds of hours to helping shelter dogs and their adopters and 4-H youth.
+A professional educator in my day job, I have been working and playing with dogs for over a decade, training and competing in multiple companion dog events with my own dogs and volunteering hundreds of hours to helping shelter dogs and their adopters and 4-H youth.

 I am a member of the Idaho Capital City Kennel Club, the Lizard Butte Kennel Club, and Boise Agility Runners and Climbers (BARC).
 I have held several board and officer positions with BARC.
 I frequently serve as Trial Chair for local AKC, USDAA and NADAC agility trials through these clubs.
-I have judged agility and obedience for 4-H youth, and serve as the co-superintendent for the Canyon County Fair dog show.
+I have judged agility and obedience for 4-H youth, and serve as the co-superintendent for the Canyon County Fair 4-H and FFA dog show.

 I have Shetland Sheepdogs, a small herding breed known for their lovable, loyal natures and their aptitude for numerous performance events.
 From the beginning, I have embraced training that focuses on positive reinforcement and reward-based methods with them that are mutually enjoyable for dogs and humans.
 A few of my influential heroes are Patricia McConnell, Pat Miller and Paul Owens.
 I am also inspired by the work of Sarah Stremming and I continue to learn from the many gifted trainers at the Fenzi Dog Sports Academy.

-The latest addition to our family is IDAWG Infinite “Newton,” a one year old tri sheltie who came to us from the Idaho Domestic Animal Working Group rescue.
-He is a bright and adorable boy who earned his CGC title and is just starting his career in agility.
-He has taught me how to work with a dog who needs a little extra help developing his confidence and bravery.
-He also dabbles in nosework, Barn Hunt, tricks and obedience with enthusiasm!
+The youngest dog in our family is IDAWG Infinite “Newton,” a little tri sheltie who came to us from the Intermountain Domestic Animal Working Group rescue.
+He is a bright and adorable boy who earned his CGC title and has begun to earn titles in AKC, USDAA and NADAC agility.
+He has taught me a great deal about how to work with a dog who needs a little extra help developing his confidence and bravery.
+He also dabbles in Rally, Barn Hunt, tricks and obedience with enthusiasm!